 In years 11 and 12 this faculty offers 4 subjects designed to cater for the range of abilities and interests of our students.
 The general (ATAR) subjects are General Mathematics, Mathematical Methods and Specialist Mathematics (elective).
 It must be noted that it is not possible to study Specialists Mathematics without also studying Mathematical Methods.

 The other subjects offered is Essential Mathematics which is an essential subject (non-ATAR) which caters for students wishing to enhance their numeracy skills but who are not seeking tertiary studies in Mathematics.

 Faculty Enrichment Programs

-Supportive Mathematics tutorials are available for students Wednesday afternoon in the resource centre from 3-4 pm supported by dedicated Mathematics teachers volunteering their time to support our students.
+Supportive Mathematics tutorials are available for students on Wednesday afternoons in the Resource Centre from 3-4 pm.
+The tutorial sessions are supported by dedicated Mathematics Teachers volunteering their time to support our students.

 Head of Department